Ruturaj-99/Cam-Control-Test/README.md

 > previewed, and captured **programmatically** by our own application, and the
 > frame saved locally as a JPG.

-This is **not** the VDMS application.
-There is no AWS, no OCR, no database, no login — by design.

 ## Requirements

 - Windows 10/11